-- Strolling the Kärntnerstrasse: Lying at the heart of Viennese life is the bustling, pedestrian-only Kärntnerstrasse.
-From morning to night, shoppers parade along the merchandise-laden boulevard; street performers, including musicians and magicians, are always out to amuse.
-For a break, retreat to one of the cafe terraces for some of the best peoplewatching in Vienna.
-See "Walking Tour 1: Imperial Vienna," in chapter 7. - Playing at the Prater: Ever since Emperor Joseph II opened the Prater to the public in the 18th century, the Viennese have flocked to the park for summer fun.
+- Playing at the Prater: Ever since Emperor Joseph II opened the Prater to the public in the 18th century, the Viennese have flocked to the park for summer fun.
 The Prater has abundant tree-lined paths on which to jog or stroll (the Viennese, in general, are much fonder of strolling).
 The amusement park boasts a looming Ferris wheel that was immortalized in the Orson Welles film The Third Man.
 Open-air cafes line the park, which also provides an array of sports facilities, including tennis courts and a golf course.
 See p.
-133.

-- Enjoying a Night at the Opera: Nothing is more Viennese than dressing up and heading to the Staatsoper, one of the world's greatest opera houses, where ascending the grand marble staircase is almost as exhilarating as the show.
+150. - Enjoying a Night at the Opera: Nothing is more Viennese than dressing up and heading to the Staatsoper, one of the world's greatest opera houses, where ascending the grand marble staircase is almost as exhilarating as the show.
 Built in the 1860s, the Staatsoper suffered severe damage during World War II.
 It reopened in 1955 with a production of Beethoven's Fidelio, marking Austria's independence from occupation.
 Both Richard Strauss and Gustav Mahler directed here, and the world's most renowned opera stars continue to perform, accompanied, of course, by the Vienna Philharmonic Orchestra.
 See p.
+186.

-169. - Hearing the Vienna Boys' Choir: In this city steeped in musical traditions and institutions, one group has distinguished itself among all others: the Vienna Boys' Choir, or Wiener Sängerknaben.
+- Hearing the Vienna Boys' Choir: In this city steeped in musical traditions and institutions, one group has distinguished itself among all others: the Vienna Boys' Choir, or Wiener Sängerknaben.
 Created by that great patron of the arts, Maximilian I, in 1498, the choir still performs Masses by Mozart and Haydn at the Hofburgkapelle on Sundays and holidays from September through June.
 See p.
-112. - Discovering the Majesty of St. Stephan's Cathedral: Crowned by a 137m (450-ft.) steeple, Dompfarre St. Stephan, Vienna's cathedral, is one of Europe's great Gothic structures.
+127. - Discovering the Majesty of St. Stephan's Cathedral: Crowned by a 137m (450-ft.) steeple, Dompfarre St. Stephan, Vienna's cathedral, is one of Europe's great Gothic structures.
 Albert Stifter, the acclaimed Austrian writer, wrote that its "sheer beauty lifts the spirit."
 The cathedral's vast tiled roof is exactly twice the height of its walls.
 Intricate altarpieces, stone canopies, and masterful Gothic sculptures are just some of the treasures that lie within.
 Climb the spiral steps to the South Tower for a panoramic view of the city.
 See p.
-117.
+133.